NASARace/race/doc/manual/documentation/presentations.md

 [SHARE][share] describes the System for Hierarchical Ad hoc Reporting (SHARE) built with RACE actors

+[ODIN-fire][OdinFire] use of RACE as Open Data Integration platform for wildland fire management

 [RACE by Example][RaceByExample] is a collection of examples with associated config files to run them

 [raceviewer]: ../slides/RaceViewer.html
 [remotelauncher]: ../slides/RemoteLauncher.html